Native American Facts For Kids was written for young people learning about the Niantics for school or home-schooling reports. We encourage students

 site about Native American religion and beliefs in general.

 Can you recommend a good book for me to read?

 I don't know of any good books specifically about the Niantic tribe, but the Niantic culture was always very similar to the Narragansett culture

 and is even more so today, so maybe you will enjoy reading one of these books about the Narragansetts.

 If you like scary stories, you can try

 Whisper in the Dark, which is a suspense novel by

 an American Indian author about a Narragansett girl confronting a traditional monster.
 Younger kids may like reading

 Nickommoh, a book about traditional

 Narragansett Thanksgiving festivities.
-If you want to know more about Niantic and Narragansett culture and history,
+If you want to know more about the Niantic and Narragansett way of life,

 The Narragansett is a good choice for kids.